Lighthouses of Nigeria

 flashes every 20 s.
 28 m (92 ft) square pyramidal skeletal tower with lantern

 and gallery.
 Entire lighthouse is steel gray.
-Captain Peter's photo is at right, and Google has an indistinct satellite
+Captain Peter's photo is at right, and Bing has an indistinct satellite

 view.
 The lighthouse marks the entrance to Port Harcourt, the capital of Rivers State and a major base for the oil industry.
 Located on the